-Original concrete slab areas have been permanently exposed in the exhibition areas of the south and north footprint.
+• Original concrete slab areas have been permanently exposed in the exhibition areas of the south and north footprint.
 The slabs were at the basement levels of the WTC towers where mechanical equipment was stored.
 Concrete slabs that will not be exposed are protected with neoprene before new concrete slabs are poured; this covering could allow the slabs to be revealed in the future.

 • A piece of the tower's corner box beam has been exposed in the south side of the south tower.
 It will be cleaned and highlighted in the museum's exhibition area.
-The corner was chamfered as shown in the photo of the WTC tower.
-The memorial pool has been designed with a similar corner.
+The corner was chamfered as shown in the photo of WTC tower.
+This corner mimics the design of the memorial pool corner above.